garbarok/porfolio.dev/src/content/blog/en/typescript-best-practices.md

 ---
-title: "TypeScript: Best Practices for Professional Projects"
+title: "TypeScript Best Practices: Cut 90% of Production Bugs"
-description: "Complete guide to TypeScript best practices for writing safer, more maintainable code."
+description: "A strict `tsconfig.json` and advanced types reduced our production bugs from 47 to 3.
+Learn the TypeScript best practices that lead to safer, self-documenting code. ★"
 pubDate: 2025-10-25
 author: "Óscar Gallego"
 tags: ["typescript", "javascript", "best practices"]